-This report updates the Ethics Committee on its approved work programme for the rest of this Municipal Year.
-The Committee is asked to consider the work programme and make any suggestions for additional or alternative reports.
-The Work Programme again includes a separate table showing the actions to be taken in connection with the CSPL's Best Practice Recommendations for local authorities contained in its report which the Committee has previously discussed at its meeting in March 2019.
+This report suggests areas of work for the Ethics Committee for the Municipal Year 2020/21.
+The Committee is asked to consider the draft work programme and make any suggestions for additional or alternative reports.
+The Work Programme again includes a separate table showing the actions to be taken in connection with the Committee on Standards in Public Life's Best Practice Recommendations for local authorities contained in its report of January 2019.